HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~The ***“Ratifiers”*** hereby adopt this ***“Constitution”*** as the formal authority structure of the specified ***“Organization”***.
 In so doing, the Ratifiers cede their power to govern and run the Organization into the rules and processes herein, except for any powers that the Ratifiers lack the authority to delegate.
 The Ratifiers or their successors may amend this Constitution or repeal it using whatever authority they relied upon to adopt it, provided that any amendments are made in writing.~~

-De ***"Leden"*** accepteren bij deze de ***"Spelregels"*** als de formele structuur voor de ***"Organisatie"***.
-Wat betekend dat de leden hun autoriteit ontlenen aan de regels en processen hieronder beschreven.
+De ***"Leden"*** accepteren bij deze de ***"Spelregels"*** als de formele structuur voor de ***"Het Dorp"***.
+Wat betekend dat de leden hun bevoegdheid ontlenen aan de regels en processen hieronder beschreven.
 De leden ~~en/of hun eventuele nazaten~~ mogen deze spelregels op elk moment aanpassen of verwerpen mits er geen bezwaar is en zolang de aanpassingen maar wel in dit document geschreven worden.
-De Leden mogen een initiele structuur, beleid en domeinen bepalen bij het aannemen van deze Spelregels.
+De Leden mogen een initiele structuur, Werkafspraken en domeinen bepalen bij het aannemen van deze Spelregels.

 ~~Any existing policies and systems the Organization had in effect before adopting this Constitution continue in full force after adoption, however they may not be expanded upon or modified except by the authorities and processes defined herein.
 These legacy policies and systems further lose all weight and authority as soon as this Constitution's processes create something that replaces or contradicts them.~~

 Alle bestaande regels en processen van de organisatie blijven gelden, maar mogen alleen uitgebreid of aangepast worden volgens deze spelregels.
-Regels en processen verliezen elke vorm van autoriteit zodra er iets gemaakt wordt dat ze vervangt of tegenspreekt.
+Regels en processen verliezen elke vorm van bevoegdheid zodra er iets gemaakt wordt dat ze vervangt of tegenspreekt.

 ~~The Organization may designate other ***“Partners”*** in addition to the Ratifiers to assist with its governance and operations, provided any such Partners have also agreed to abide by all relevant terms of this Constitution.
 Within that constraint, the Organization may define how it grants or removes Partner status, unless otherwise specified by the Ratifiers, and the Ratifiers may specify the initial Partners for the Organization.~~

-De Organisatie mag ***"Partners"*** (geintereseerden & kandidaten) uitnodigen om mee te doen ~~te assisteren~~ met het besturen en uitvoeren van acties zolang de Partner akkoord gaat met deze spelregels.
-De Organisatie bepaald wanneer en op welke manier Partners bij kunnen dragen.
+De Het Dorp mag ***"Partners"*** (geintereseerden & kandidaten) uitnodigen om mee te doen ~~te assisteren~~ met het besturen en uitvoeren van acties zolang de Partner akkoord gaat met deze spelregels.
+De Het Dorp bepaald wanneer en op welke manier Partners bij kunnen dragen.
 ~~,tenzij de leden anders aangeven.
 Ook bepalen de leden de eerste Partners.~~

 ~~Each Partner may rely upon the authorities granted by this Constitution to the full extent that the Ratifiers held such authorities before adopting it.
 All of the responsibilities and constraints on a Partner come from this Constitution and the outputs of its processes, and from any legal duties the Partner has to the Organization and while acting on its behalf.
 No implicit expectations or constraints have any power over a Partner, and nor do any dictates issued outside the authority granted by this Constitution.~~

 Deze methode is gebaseerd op zelfreflectie, vertrouwen en eigen verantwoordelijkheid.
-Als deelnemer van de organisatie kun je vertrouwen op de autoriteit die deze spelregels jou geven.
-Jouw verantwoordelijkheden en beperkingen, zowel binnen als buiten de Holarchie, komen voort uit deze spelregels in de vorm van Rollen en Beleid (in bv. glassfrog).
+Als deelnemer van de organisatie kun je vertrouwen op de bevoegdheid die deze spelregels jou geven.
+Jouw verantwoordelijkheden en beperkingen, zowel binnen als buiten de Holarchie, komen voort uit deze spelregels in de vorm van Rollen en Werkafspraken (in bv. glassfrog).
 Naarmate de organisatie groeit en vorm krijgt veranderen jouw verantwoordelijkheden en beperkingen mee.

-Geen enkele expliciete of impliciete verwachting of beperking heeft enige autoriteit over jou als deze niet verkregen is door deze spelregels.
+Geen enkele expliciete of impliciete verwachting of beperking heeft enige bevoegdheid over jou als deze niet verkregen is door deze spelregels.
 Dus alleen als je een Rol vervult mogen mensen verwachten dat jij daar verantwoordelijkheid voor neemt.
 Elk ander verzoek is een uitnodiging maar geen verplichting.

 ~~## Article 1: Organizational Structure~~

-## Artikel 1: Organisatie Structuur
+## Artikel 1: Het Dorp Structuur

 ~~### 1.1 Role Definition